frc5431/TitanUtil/README.md

 * Portable interfaces for drivebase
 * Loading PathWeaver exports from a flash drive

-## Mimic
-* Observing and Mimicing basic drivebase pathfinding data
-* Saving mimic data to a flash drive
-* Loading mimic data from a flash drive
-* Portability to add more complex mechanisms like intakes

 # Install
 The supported way of introducing TitanUtil to a project is via Gradle.
 Gradle is the current build system for WPILib robot projects.